KateJohnson/ISPORDataWrangling/Notes_and_Exercises_w_Solutions.md

 Your turn!

 Your mission is to determine which characteristic (or set of characteristics) differs the most between diabetic and non-diabetic patients.
-To do this, you'll want to compare variables between diabetes and non-diabetes patients.
+We'll flag these variables as being potentially important to include in a future predictive model.

 -   **(Task 1)** Let's start by picking a few variables that you expect to differ a lot based on diabetes status (and at least one that's continuous, and one that's categorical), and then use a staistic of your choice (for example: mean, median, proportion) to summarise that variable across diabetes categories.